dadthedahc/professional-profile/Working with Chad Miller.md

 ### Leadership Philosophy & Approach

 **Developing Others:**
 My primary leadership driver is helping individuals find personal and professional growth that aligns with organizational goals.
 I believe when people thrive individually, the entire team and program benefit.

+I also believe in consistent touchpoints - regular 1:1s, quarterly goal reviews, and staying connected to team work in progress.

 I invest significant time in:

 - Mentoring and onboarding new team members
 - Identifying individual strengths and growth opportunities